Full Stack Open Part9

 yarn create

-• I want to run this npm command with yarn:
+I want to run this

 npm create vite@latest my-app-name -- --template react-ts

-• The identical commands for yarn are:
+The identical commands for

-yarn global add create-vite
+2yarn global add create-vite

 create-vite --template react-ts